instructure/i18nliner/README.md

 the same as `t` at runtime, but signals to the extractor that it shouldn't complain.
 You should only do this if you are sure that the specified key/string is extracted elsewhere or already in your yml.

-### i18nliner:import

-Imports a translated yml file.
-Ensures that all placeholders and wrappers are present.

 #### .i18nignore and more